Wyoming Supreme Court Overturns Conviction of Man Ruling His Fourth Amendment Rights Were Violated

 “We find an officer’s own conduct may negate the objective justification necessary for an initial traffic stop and cause a traffic stop to be unreasonable when all the circumstances are considered.”

 The Wyoming State Trooper was parked in the median when our client’s vehicle passed.
 The trooper initially did not determine any traffic violations.
-However, he decided to catch up to the driver, driving in both right and left lanes of traffic at up to 111 mph.
+However, he decided to catch up to the driver.
+He did this by driving in both right and left lanes of traffic at up to 111 mph.

 Once the officer caught up, he tailed our client’s vehicle at 54 mph.
 He then determined he was driving too close to a semi-truck.
 In Wyoming, drivers must leave at least two seconds between their vehicle and semi-trucks.